 What You Need

-2 or 3 metal teaspoons
+2 or 3 metal spoons

 Knife and cutting board

-2- to 3-quart, heavy-bottomed pot
+2- to 3-quart heavy-bottomed pot

 Potato masher or large fork

-Spatula or wooden spoon
+Heatproof spatula or wooden spoon

 2 clean (8-ounce) jars with lids